lndgalante/solutils/README.md

 ##### getKeypairFromSecretKey()

-It returns an account keypair from a secret key, needed when you have a secret key but not the public key related.
+Returns an account keypair from a secret key, needed when you have a secret key but not the public key related.

 _Example_